 Option Description INSTALLDIR (Optional) Specify the absolute path for the directory in which you want to install Toad.
-If you do not include this path, the installation program defaults to: C:\Program Files (x86)\Quest Software\Toad Data Point4.3.
+If you do not include this path, the installation program defaults to: C:\Program Files (x86)\Quest Software\Toad Data Point5.3.
 ALLUSERS (Optional) Specify one of the following: For a per-machine installation, specify 1.
 This value allows any user to use the Toad shortcut on the desktop after the installation completes.
 For a per-user installation, enter the empty string value ("") This value allows only the user specified for USERNAME (and the user that installed Toad) to see the Toad shortcut on the target desktop.
 If USERNAME is omitted, only the user that installed Toad sees the shortcut.
-Note: If you do not specify this property, the installation program defaults to a per- user installation.
+Note: If you do not specify this property, the installation program defaults to a per-user installation.
 USERNAME (Optional) Specify the user that intends to use Toad on the target computer.
-Notes: If ALLUSERS is omitted or defined with the empty string value (""), only the user specified here (and the user that installed Toad) can see the Toad shortcut on the desktop after the installation completes. • If ALLUSERS is omitted or defined with the empty string value ("") and you omit the USERNAME option, only the user that installed Toad sees the Toad shortcut on the desktop. • If ALLUSERS is 1, the USERNAME value is ignored during installation.
+Notes: If ALLUSERS is omitted or defined with the empty string value (""), only the user specified here (and the user that installed Toad) can see the Toad shortcut on the desktop after the installation completes.
+If ALLUSERS is omitted or defined with the empty string value ("") and you omit the USERNAME option, only the user that installed Toad sees the Toad shortcut on the desktop.
+If ALLUSERS is 1, the USERNAME value is ignored during installation.
 COMPANYNAME (Optional) Specify the name of the company that owns this installation.
-Notes: 1
+ALLOWPASSWORDS=FALSE (Optional) Set in order to prohibit users from saving their passwords in Toad.
+OPTIONSTEMPLATE (Optional) Enter a full path to the Options Template that you generated in Tools Options General .